barrelstrength/sprout-base/README.md

 A collection of common classes and libraries for the Sprout Plugins Suite for Craft CMS.

+## Resources

+- Report issues to the appropriate Sprout plugin repository.
+- Pull Requests should reference an open issue in the appropriate Sprout plugin repository

 ## Usage

 Include Sprout Base in your Sprout plugin composer.json file: